I-2-8-7.Statutory Benefit Continuation in Medical Cessation Cases Remanded by the Appeals Council

 E. Overpayments and Waiver of Recovery

 Components outside of the Office of Hearings Operations are responsible for effectuating the termination of continued payments, computing the amount of any potential overpayment, notifying the recipient, and explaining the right to request waiver of recovery of the overpayment.
-If the HOs receive questions on these subjects, refer individuals to the servicing FO or PC.
+If the HOs receive questions on these subjects, refer individuals to the servicing FO or Program Service Center.

 ALJs have the authority under the regulations to consider new issues, in a case properly before them, that were not previously considered.
 See 20 CFR 404.946 and 416.1446.
 However, ALJs should not ordinarily consider new issues of overpayment and waiver of recovery if they have not previously been considered at earlier stages in the administrative process.
 See HALLEX I-2-2-10.